Executive Residence: State Dining Room

 To the south of the Grand Stair was a smaller room, to be used as a Cabinet Room or President's Library.
 The 1817 reconstruction of the White House saw the Cabinet Room/Presidential Library turned into the State Dining Room.
 The White House was extensively renovated in 1902, during which the Grand Stair was demolished and a new Grand Staircase was built east of the Entrance Hall.
 The State Dining Room expanded northward into the space formerly occupied by the Grand Stair.
 The small fireplaces in the east and west walls of the State Dining Room were removed, and the northern door to the Palm Court sealed.
 (Another door to the Palm Court, beneath the former Grand Stairs, was also sealed.)
 Where the old Palm Court door existed, a new, massive stone fireplace and oversize mantel (the famous "Buffalo mantel") were added, to match the enlarged room's size and grandeur.
 The great Venetian window which formerly spanned the width of the Cross Hall in the mansion's west wall was reduced in size to the width of a standard First Floor window.
 A French door in the lower half of this window now led to the breezeway.
 The room was paneled in English oak in a Renaissance Revival style, and the furnishings replaced to turn the room into a Beaux-Arts baronial hall (complete with tapestries, cooking racks over the fireplace, and stuffed animal heads).

 During the 1948-to-1952 reconstruction of the White House, the State Dining Room was radically redecorated.
-The "Buffalo mantel" was not reused, and instead given to President Truman (who had it installed it in his presidential library).
+The "Buffalo mantel" was not reused, and instead given to President Truman (who had it installed in his presidential library).
 The oak paneling, heavily damaged during its removal, was reinstalled and given a coat of bright celadon green to hide the flaws.
 (Some of the frieze had to be recarved where it had been sanded down to accommodate the stuffed animal heads.)
 The painting scheme proved too much.
 Jacqueline Kennedy had the room painted bone white in 1961, but that proved too bright.
 The room was painted antique white in 1971 and again in 1981, and then off-white with an umber glaze in 1985.